 The Hawkins, one of the founding families of the Ottawa Valley, arrive in what’s now known as Beckwith.

 They build a one-room log cabin to live in.
 This would later be named the Hawkins Settler’s Cabin in honour of the estate’s legendary homesteaders.

 The Hawkins also put up barns for their animals and farming equipment, which are now rustic features of the Stonefields Estate.

 The family builds a large stone farmhouse – the new heart of their 120-acre farm.
 The homestead changes hands only a few times over the next century.

-More than 150 years later, we would rename the farmhouse as the Stonefields Inn.
-It now provides an elegant backdrop for outdoor wedding ceremonies and accommodates guests overnight.
+More than 150 years later, the Stonefields Farmhouse provides an elegant backdrop for outdoor wedding ceremonies and accommodates up to 8 guests overnight.

 The farm grows with its family

 Phyllis and Brian Byrne purchase the property with an old-fashioned handshake.
 They spend the next 35 years there – raising their children, extending the farmhouse and growing beautiful gardens.

 Their home was full of love and laughter, with many family gatherings and card games in the pub with friends.